-- All limitations expressed in mass calculated from concentration-based limitations are calculated according to: mass (kg/day) = Flow (MGD) x concentration (mg/L) x 3.78 (kg/L)/(mg)(mgd) (1) All flow measurements must achieve accuracy within the range of plus or minus ( $\pm$ ) 10%. - (1) All now measurements must achieve accuracy within the range of plus of minus (±) 10%.
-(2) The Permittee must at all times operate the plant to achieve the lowest possible residual chlorine. - (3) See Special Conditions 6 & 7. - (4) The permittee shall implement a monthly monitoring program using the analytical method approved by EPA with the lowest possible detection level, in accordance with Rule 1306.2(C) of the PRWQSRR, as amended, for one (1) year period, after which they will be conducted annually.
-The monitoring program shall commence not; later than thirty (30) days after the EDP.
-The results of the monitoring program shall be submitted to EQB and EPA-Region 2 no later than sixty (60) days of completion of the one (1) year monitoring program.
-Based on the evaluation of the results obtained, EQB will determine if an effluent limitation is necessary for this parameter.
-In such case, the WQC will be reopened to include the applicable effluent limitation. - (5) No Net Addition Limitation - If the applicable water quality standard is not exceeded in the inlet, the established effluent limitation shall not be exceeded at the discharge point 001. - If the applicable water quality standard is exceeded in the inlet, the same measurement shall be achieved at the discharge point 001.
+All limitations expressed in mass calculated from concentration-based limitations are calculated according to: mass (kg/day) = Flow (MGD) x concentration (mg/L) x 3.78 (kg/L)/(mg)(MGD)

+(1) All flow measurements must achieve accuracy within the range of plus or minus (±) 10%.

+(2) The Permittee must at all times operate the plant to achieve the lowest possible residual chlorine.

+(3) See Part IV.
+B. Special Conditions f and g of this permit.

+(4) No Net Addition Limitation

+• If the applicable water quality standard is not exceeded in the inlet, the established effluent limitation shall not be exceeded at the discharge point 001.

+• If the applicable water quality standard is exceeded in the inlet, the same measurement shall be achieved at the discharge point 001.

-In order to demonstrate compliance with the No Net Addition Limitation, influent (raw water from Rio La Plata) and effluent (filters backwash and sedimentation tanks drains) monitoring must be conducted at the frequency specified herein.
-The permitte shall take into consideration the residence time of the influent when scheduling influent and effluent monitoring.
+In order to demonstrate compliance with the No Net Addition Limitation, influent (raw water from Grande Creek) and effluent (wastewaters consisting of filters backwash and sedimentation tank drain) monitoring must be conducted at the frequency specified herein.
+The permittee shall take into consideration the residence time of the influent when scheduling influent and effluent monitoring.
 The permittee shall report the results of these measurements in the Discharge Monitoring Reports.
-Alternately, the permittee may forego influent monitoring and comply with the applicable water standard as effluent limitation at the end of the pipe of the discharge.
+Alternately, the permittee may forego influent monitoring and comply with the applicable water quality standard as effluent limitation at the end of the pipe of the discharge.